raspberrypilearning/cd-dice-roller/en/step_3.md

 ## Make the die faces look authentic

-In this step, you're going to use images of real die faces instead of the number.
+In this step, you're going to use images of real die faces, instead of the numbers.

 First, you need to make sure you have the images.
 If you're using Trinket, click on the image icon that is on the top right-hand side of the code editor.
 If you remixed the starter trinket, you should see images called tile1.png, tile2.png etc. The images can also be found [here](https://github.com/raspberrypilearning/cd-dice-roller/tree/draft/en/images).